NLnetLabs/domain/CONTRIBUTING.md

 If the pull request results in a breaking change, the description should note that.

+Do not update `Changelog.md` as part of the pull request.
+Git tends to mess up merging this file so there will weird merge conflicts for every request.
+Instead, the person merging will update the changelog.

 ## Code organization and formatting

+The following describes the principles on which the current structure of the code is based.
+These aren’t hard and fast rules that need to be followed at all cost but rather describe how things would be handled in an ideal world.
+If there is good reasons to do things differently, then do so.

+The overall purpose is to make it as easy as possible for a reader to find what they are looking for and understand how things work.

+As a consequence, only few of the following is enforced formally (the `rustfmt` run as part of the CI workflow being the possibly only exceptions).
+But in a review of a pull request, there may be questions …

 ### Repository structure